bobbyiliev/introduction-to-sql/ebook/en/content/999-conclusion.md

 If you have any suggestions for improvements, make sure to contribute pull requests or open issues.

-In this introduction to SQL eBook, we just covered the basics, but you still have enough under your belt to start working with any relation database out there!
+In this introduction to SQL eBook, we just covered the basics, but you still have enough under your belt to start working with any relational database out there!

 As a next step, try to create a database server, import some demo data, and play around with all of the statements that you've learned so far.
 You can also take a look at this website here to help you build your tables and relations and visualize them: